hashobject/blog.hashobject.com/resources/posts/20130615-tips-for-running-clojure-webapp-on-amazon-beanstalk.md

 I described how to get HTTPS support for Clojure web app deployed on Amazon Beanstalk in the [previous post](http://blog.hashobject.com/clojure-webapp-with-https-support-on-amazon-beanstalk.html).

 Sometimes you need to force HTTPS traffic for eevrything.
-So e.x. if user request page on http://example.com you want to redirect him on https://example.com.
+So e.x. if user requests page on http://example.com you want to redirect him on https://example.com.

 You can setup proxy to do that.